algorandfoundation/algokit-utils-py/docs/src/content/docs/concepts/building/app.md

 ---
 title: "App management"
 description: "App management is a higher-order use case capability provided by AlgoKit Utils that builds on top of the core capabilities.
-It allows you to create, update, delete, call (ABI and otherwise) smart cont..."
+It allows you to create, update, delete, call (ABI and otherwise) smart contract apps and the metadata associated with them (including state and boxes)."
 ---

 App management is a higher-order use case capability provided by AlgoKit Utils that builds on top of the core capabilities.
 It allows you to create, update, delete, call (ABI and otherwise) smart contract apps and the metadata associated with them (including state and boxes).